Banging Toolbox

 Who uses a jigsaw tool the most?

-1. Tradies like plumbers electricians and builders.
+1. Tradies like plumbers electricians and carpenters.

 They can handle a pretty good variety of jobs, including cutting plywood and even pine boards for walls and flooring.
 Jigsaws can even cut from the middle of a board with a pilot hole, which is difficult with a circular saw or impossible with a band saw.